PacktPublishing/Mastering-Linux-Administration/README.md

 **Julian Balog**
 is a senior software engineer with more than 15 years of experience in the industry.
 His primary work currently focuses on application delivery controllers, with control plane and data plane software development.
 He lives with his wife and two children in Seattle, Washington.

+### Download a free PDF

+ <i>If you have already purchased a print or Kindle version of this book, you can get a DRM-free PDF version at no cost.<br>Simply click on the link to claim your free PDF.</i>
+<p align="center"> <a href="https://packt.link/free-ebook/9781789954272">https://packt.link/free-ebook/9781789954272 </a> </p>